Civil War Diarist and Educator

 Diary Entry May 14, 1862:

-Hundreds of civilians remained in Fredericksburg during the battle, and endured four terrifying days of musketry and artillery fire, street fighting and looting by Union soldiers.
-Remarkably, only two civilians were killed during the battle.
+The hundreds of civilians who hid from the soldiers and remained in Fredericksburg during the battle endured four terrifying days of shooting, street fighting and looting by Union soldiers.
+Remarkably, only two civilians were killed.
 When the battle was over, nothing had been accomplished militarily by either side.